More liedentity news →

 Bishop Rachel said, “I long for every young person to discover their worth as a unique individual created in the image of God and to find happiness as they go on becoming who they have been created to be.”

-The Liedentity Conference is on 20th February 2018; a full media package including videos, photos and associated content will be available via this page, or you can follow us during the day via Twitter.
+The Liedentity Conference was on 20th February 2018; a full media package including videos, photos and associated content is available below, and you can engage with the ongoing discussions via Twitter.

 Teaching resources and content